jewelry metals guide

 With its warm color and classic appeal, yellow gold is a popular fine metal that never goes out of style.
 It is typically alloyed with small amounts of silver and copper to make it more resilient and preserve its timeless shine.
 A staple of many jewelry collections, yellow gold can be used to craft intricate designs for a unique look.
 To keep your yellow gold pieces looking beautiful, have them polished to maintain their luster.

 Five times rarer than yellow gold, platinum is a luxurious metal of exceptional quality.
-Harder, heavier and far more scratch-resistant than other metals, platinum is a gorgeous, durable option known for its coveted white luster.
-Unlike white gold, naturally white platinum does not need to be re-plated or re-polished to avoid a yellow hue.
+Harder, heavier and far more scratch-resistant than other metals, platinum is a gorgeous, durable and hypoallergenic option known for its coveted white luster.
+Unlike white gold, naturally white platinum does not need to be re-plated or re-polished to avoid

 Like 24K gold, pure silver is too soft for making jewelry and will lose its shape over time.
 Sterling silver, however, is alloyed with metals like copper to create a harder metal.
 Sterling silver's affordability and appearance make it great for gift-giving.